Crossing Borders: Thailand to Cambodia via Aranyaprathet to Poipet Border | The Travelling Feet

 There are several ways to consider when you want to know how to travel from Bangkok to Aranyaprathet especially if you want to go to Siem Reap.
 I have listed 6 ways to travel from Bangkok to the Aranyaprathet Border if you are going to Cambodia from Bangkok by land trip.

-When you travel by bus or train to get to the border in Aranyaprathet, you will normally be dropped off a few meters outside the entrance to the Immigration Office.
+When you travel by bus to get to the border in Aranyaprathet, you will normally be dropped off a few meters outside the entrance to the Immigration Office in Thailand.
+If you travel by train, you still need to hire a tuktuk to bring you to the border because the distance from the train station to the border is around 3-4 kilometers.
 Do not hesitate to ask where to go if this happens.

 How to find the Aranyaprathet Immigration Office?

-If you are coming from the train station, you will be dropped off a few meters outside of the entrance to the border.
+If you are coming from the train station, you need to hire a tuktuk, ride a motorcycle or their public transportation to get to the border.
+You will be dropped off a few meters outside of the entrance to the border in Thailand.
 Please beware of scammers since most tuktuk drivers and motodup drivers will drop you off at a building a few meters from the border gate.
 That building is located a few meters on the right side of the photo below.
 To avoid getting scammed, please make sure you have your visas for entry to Cambodia.
 If you have not processed them yet, be sure to know how much the rate is to prevent getting over charged.
 For members of the ASEAN nations, like the Philippines, remember that you do not need to pay any fees since you don’t need one.
 Your passport would suffice.

 Aranyaprathet, Thailand Border